haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/debug.md

         dd2q5ct7mhgus        5504  0.0  0.0  82612  3664 ?
 S    18:45   0:00 sshd: dd2q5ct7mhgus@pts/0

-      To terminate the connection, you enter a kill command with the process ID (PID).
-For example:
+      To terminate the connection, you enter a kill command with the process ID (PID). 例如:

         kill 3664